Using SSRIs to treat depression and anxiety in children and youth

-While SSRIs have not been formally approved for use in children and adolescents in Canada, some are approved in the United States.
+While SSRIs have not been formally approved for use in children and teens in Canada, some are approved in the United States.
 Your doctor will only prescribe these medications for your child or teen when the potential benefits of using an SSRI outweigh the potential risks of not using them.

-SSRIs are not addictive.
+SSRIs are NOT addictive.